babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Slides Cloud SDK for .NET.md

-This REST API enables your C#, ASP.NET & other .NET cloud-based apps to process & manipulate PPT, PPTX, ODP, OTP presentations in the cloud.
+# .NET REST API to Process Presentation in Cloud

-Aspose.Slides Cloud SDK for .NET is a wrapper around Aspose.Slides REST API and is offered under an MIT license.
-Enhance your .NET programs to create presentations in the cloud, pick and merge specific slides, split presentations, extract images from presentation in any of the supported file formats, extract & download slide notes, clone master slide information, and so much more.
+This REST API enables your C#, ASP.NET & other .NET cloud-based apps to [process & manipulate PPT, PPTX, ODP, OTP presentations](https://products.aspose.cloud/slides/net) in the cloud.

 ## Presentation Processing Features